damienjburks/smurks-kitchen-journal/docs/recipes/comfort/hot_honey_pepperoni_pizza.md

 ---
 id: hot-honey-pepperoni-pizza
-title: "Bee Sting" Hot Honey Pepperoni Pizza
+title: Bee Sting Hot Honey Pepperoni Pizza
 description: Sweet, spicy, and cheesy perfection — crispy homemade pizza topped with marinara, mozzarella, green pepper, and pepperoni, finished with a drizzle of hot honey and served with ranch for dipping.
 tags:
   - Pizza